SCRA State Laws: Comprehensive Guide for Legal Compliance

 Haw.
 Rev. Stat. §§ 657D-1 to 657D-63

-The Relief Act provides protections similar to those of state military forces under the federal Servicemembers Civil Relief Act.
-These include the right to postpone legal proceedings and the prohibition of nonjudicial foreclosures.
+Hawaii provides protections similar to those of state military forces under the federal SCRA.
+These include the prohibition of nonjudicial foreclosures and the right to postpone legal proceedings.

 Idaho